-Kuria is a sophomore broadcast news major from Bellevue, Washington.
+Kuria is a junior broadcast news major from Bellevue, Washington.
 He is trilingual: English, Spanish and Swahili.

 COMMENTARY: AP Top 25 men’s basketball poll